euler-room/open-ondemand-demo/README.md

 ## License

-This tutorial is released under the GPLv3 license.
+This project is released under the GPLv3 license.
 See the LICENSE file.

+## Based On

+This demo is derived from the [HPC Toolset Tutorial](https://github.com/ubccr/hpc-toolset-tutorial) by University at Buffalo CCR and Ohio Supercomputer Center.